remedyhealth/contentpull/README.md

 You can create your own plugins using the static `.use` function.

-All of the following examples are valid for wriging extensions to be used in Contentpull
+All of the following examples are valid for writing extensions to be used in Contentpull

 ```javascript